 Group selected by Becca Pelly-Fry, Director and advisory panel of Griffin Gallery

 Selected by the Mayor of Hackney and Pete Bennett, artist/curator.(With Billy Childish, Sweet Toof,

 Group selected by Mark Bean, Director Vibe Gallery

-Dazed and Confused; Edward Lucie-Smith, art critic and writer; James Hopkins, artist.
+visual arts editor, Dazed and Confused; Edward Lucie-Smith, James Hopkins

 Selected by Mark Bean, Director Vibe Gallery.